Our simple do-it-yourself test identifies dangerous bacteria in 48 hours.

 PRO-LAB's Kits utilize patented laboratory grade test strips for accuracy and reliability.

-Optional mail in lab analysis is usually available, which is an additional cost.
+An optional mail in lab analysis is available, for an additional fee.

 Ingesting lead paint and breathing in lead dust is the #1 contributor to lead poisoning, which causes brain damage and affects over 200,000 children each year

 Offers the option of testing either suspect of lead paint or lead dust to EPA and HUD approved methods.

 Meets EPA Title X requirements for real estate transactions.

 Simple to use test utilizes atomic absorption spectrometer via graphite furnace.

 $15.00 Lab fee Required For Analysis.

 More than 200,000 children in the United States contract lead poisoning every year.
 Lead poisoning limits a child’s ability to learn, even after a short term exposure.
 It is estimated that a child’s I.Q. drops 3 points for every 10 micrograms per decileter of lead in their blood.
 If the child receives prompt medical attention, chances for recovery are very good.
 However, if the exposure goes undetected, it can bring about permanent damage, causing anything from learning disabilities to severe mental retardation and even death.
 Children under the age of 7 are much more susceptible to lead poisoning because their developing bodies absorb the lead at 4 times the rate of an adult.